What is a Professional Counselor Associate (PCA)?

 What will counseling be like with you?

 My counseling techniques and interventions vary, based on the best fit for your needs.
 I keep a primary focus on the quality of the relationship between counselor and client.
 Not only does this align with my beliefs about people and the healing power of relationship, studies show it is this factor over any other theory or technique that predicts "success" in counseling.
 Generally speaking, I use a holistic approach that aims to balance and/or strengthen the connection between the head (thinking and beliefs/values), the heart (feeling), the gut (the body), and, if the client so chooses, the soul (spirituality).
-I lean on the influence of our thoughts and our ability to choose, the need for connection and meaning in our lives, the power of hope, and a focus on strengths.
+I emphasize the influence of our thoughts and our ability to choose, the need for connection and meaning in our lives, the power of hope, and a focus on strengths.
 I hold all of this with the recognition that outside factors beyond our control affect our circumstances.

 Can you tell me anything more about yourself as a person?